Writer: Scribe

 A scribe writes ideas and information on behalf of another, sometimes copying from another document, sometimes from oral instruction on behalf of an illiterate person, sometimes transcribing from another medium such as a tape recording, shorthand, or personal notes.

-Being able to write was a rare achievement for over 500 years in Western Europe so monks who copied texts were scribes responsible for saving many texts from first times.
+Being able to write was a rare among the population for over 500 years in Western Europe; monks who copied texts were scribes responsible for saving many texts from first times.
 The monasteries, where monks who knew how to read and write lived, provided an environment stable enough for writing.
 Irish monks, for example, came to Europe in about 600 and "found manuscripts in places like Tours and Toulouse" which they copied.
 The monastic writers also illustrated their books with highly skilled art work using gold and rare colors.

 Technical writer

 A technical writer prepares instructions or manuals, such as user guides or owner's manuals for users of equipment to follow.
 Technical writers also write different procedures for business, professional or domestic use.
 Since the purpose of technical writing is practical rather than creative, its most important quality is clarity.
 The technical writer, unlike the creative writer, is required to adhere to the relevant style guide.